Biographies

 of the first recipes that Alan sent in was Chicken

-with Wild Mushroom Cream - I was impressed with
+with Wild Mushroom Cream - I was impressed

-(whatever is available) instead of dried every week
+fresh mushrooms (whatever is available) instead of

 you must try this one!